DATA SHARING & SECURITY

 We do everything we can to ensure that our service is available and accurate for you.
 However, there are a variety of factors outside of our control that may mean it’s sometimes not the case.

-Your financial information is provided to us by Moneytree, which relies on linked services.
-These are the banks, financial institutions and rewards program providers who you have linked to your Moneytree account.
+Your financial information is provided to us by Basiq, which relies on linked services.
+These are the banks and financial institutions you have linked to through the Basiq platform.
 Below are some examples of factors which may impact the accuracy, availability, continuity or completeness of your financial information;

 The account information (and supporting or related data) provided by a linked service is incorrect;